swaldman/sbt-ethereum/src/main/paradox/settings/index.md

 **Default:** _Unset_

-A hex _Ethereum_ address that will become the default sender for sessions started within this repository, overriding any default sender in the database.
+A hex _ethereum_ address that will become the default sender for sessions started within this repository, overriding any default sender in the database.

 **This setting hardcodes the default sender address for sessions in the repository that sets it.
 Defining it results in the default sender address appearing in version control.
 It's usually better _not_ to commit to or expose a sender in the repository, and use @ref:[`ethAddressSender*`](../tasks/eth/address/sender.md) tasks to manage the identity of your senders.**